haberdashPI/vscode-master-key/notes.md

 wishlist:

+- expand all keybindings so that they reference a single mode by iterating their modes list over all valid modes; this will keep the bindings generated simple, and it will make the detection of duplicate bindings simpler and more accurate

-have a debug mode that shows which command got executed from the given keybinding (with an option to show or not show prefixes) quick win: store clipboard to a register let modes change the cursor let modes change line numbering
+- have a debug mode that shows which command got executed from the given keybinding (with an option to show or not show prefixes)

+quick win: store clipboard to a register let modes change the cursor let modes change line numbering